nthusi/nthusi/README.md

 I'm Muinde Nthusi, a son of the soil.

-Started off with Ruby which was nice, and I'm now in Python, which is also nice.
+Started off with Ruby which was nice, and I'm now in Python which is also nice.